RhythmusByte/RhythmusByte/README.md

 ---

 ## :ribbon: About Me
-My name is Akhil Mahesh, and I aspire to become an IT professional.
-Currently, I'm pursuing my bachelor's degree in computer applications.
+I'm Akhil Mahesh, and my dream job is to be a software developer.
+Right now, I'm studying computer applications at the esteemed University of Calicut.

 ## :bulb: Fun Fact
 My username "RhythmusByte" is a fusion of my love for music (since music is a part of my life) and my passion for programming.